vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

     // ...
 ```

 Focus on the definition of `width` and `height`: using a fold expression allows to very concisely and unambigiously express the intention of (1) summing all the images' widths together and (2) finding the maximum height between all the images.
-Furthermore, this approach allows both variables to be `const`-qualified, avoiding accidental mutation and decreasing cognitive overhead for a reader thanks to the fact that those two variables are guaranteed to not change their value throughout their lifetime, thus allowing the reader to focus on the "moving parts" of the function body.
+Furthermore, this approach allows both variables to be `const`-qualified, avoiding accidental mutation and decreasing cognitive overhead for readers.
+Cognitive overhead is reduced thanks to the fact that those two variables are guaranteed to not change their value throughout their lifetime, thus allowing a reader to focus their attention on the "moving parts" of the function body.

 Compare the above definitions to a loop-based run-time version: